awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 }
 ```

-For more option on the Amplify UI component look at the [Documentation](https://docs.amplify.aws/ui/customization/theming/q/framework/react)
+For more option on the AWS Amplify UI component look at the [Documentation](https://docs.amplify.aws/ui/customization/theming/q/framework/react)

 We've define all CSS extra properties in _src/index.css_, look at this file before any overide.